actionschnitzel/PiGro-Aid-/README.md

 #### PiGro - Just Click It! is a control panel that bundles the most important options.

 Due to the reduced desktop, Raspberry Pi OS lacks a control center that makes all options accessible at a glance.
-I started working with opensuse when I was young and still do.
+I started using opensuse when I was young and still do.
 I love the possibilities of its control center YaSt.

 And that's exactly what PiGro is, a tool inspired by the possibilities of YasT.